Rolfing Improves Strength & Performance

-Muscle fiber contracts pulling the fibers repeatedly in the same direction and overtime the tissues are shortened having bunched up around the muscle origin contraction site like the sleeves of a shirt gather at the shoulder and elbow.
+Muscle fiber contracts pulling the fibers repeatedly in the same direction (towards their origin) and overtime the tissues are shortened having bunched up around the muscle origin contraction site like the sleeves of a shirt gather at the shoulder and elbow.
 Now each time you engage that muscle group, say for driving a golf ball, many of the muscle fibers are already in full contraction and are unable to contribute to the job.

 This is what physical therapists are actually measuring when they muscle test you and tell you, for example, that your left hand grip strength is 12.73% weaker than your right.
 This is a common interpretive mistake that your muscle is weak and needs to be strengthened, when in fact all the muscle fiber you need is there, but much of it is in full contraction and cannot do any work.

 Rolfing breaks up these adhesions allowing the muscle fiber to lengthen to its proper position and then immediately the strength is fully restored.
 No exercises to do.
 No stretches to do.
 Stretching when fibers are highly adhered hurts because instead of getting that pleasant feeling of a stretch the fiber doesn't lengthen and you are simply yanking on the tendons at each end of the muscle, and that's unproductive and painful.

-Runners collect injuires!
+Runners collect injuries!
 Shin splints, plantar fasciitis, knee problems, IT band tension and pain, ankles etc. Misalignments in the structure are exaggerated by long runs and soon show themselves as uneven shoe wear and a corresponding pain pattern traveling up through the whole body.
 I have had years of practice Rolfing Triathletes, Iron-Men, Ultra-Marathoners, and weekend warriors.
 Keep yourself from being injured by working out the misalignments now.

 The ballet of sports!
 Tennis requires enormous agility and ability to instantly change directions and stretch in every dimension.
 If your game is not where you know it can be chances are it is those pesky fascial adhesions restricting your movements.
 Get Rolfed!
 It will renew your agility and eliminate pain in the elbows and wrists and provide the hip freedom which is especially important in this sport!

-Recent superbowl champions Seattle Seahawks are getting Rolfed by my Rolfing instructor Russell Stolzoff.
+Superbowl champions Seattle Seahawks top players were Rolfed by my Rolfing instructor Russell Stolzoff.
 Many professional athletes in a wide variety of sports have discovered the power of Rolfing to help them reach that next level and keep injuries to a minimum.
 Football is one of those sports that leaves a "lasting impression" (long term injuries).
 Even football injuries from 50 years ago can be relieved and reduced.
 Ida Rolf used to say if they are still warm, then they can be helped!